tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/管理数据/生命周期管理/配置生命周期_intl_en.md

 ### Via the COS Console

-You can configure the lifecycle in the COS Console.
+You can configure the lifecycle in the COS console.
 For more information, see [Lifecycle Management](https://intl.cloud.tencent.com/document/product/436/14605) in Console Guide.

 ### Via REST API